 PCIT is designed to reduce behavioural problems and improve the parent-child relationship in vulnerable children 0-12 years.
-(18) PCIT is conducted through coaching sessions during which a therapist in an observation room watches a parent interact with their child through a one-way window and/or live video feed.
-(28, 73) The first phase, child-directed intervention, instructs parents to play in a nondirective way with their child while a therapist sits behind a two-way window and coaches the parent in how to interact and respond to their child's cues via an earphone.
-The second phase, parent-directed intervention, introduces limit-setting and demands to the child while the parent continues to receive coaching via an earphone.
+PCIT is conducted through coaching sessions during which a therapist in an observation room watches a parent interact with their child through a one-way window and/or live video feed (Lieneman et al., 2017).
+The first phase, called the child-directed intervention, instructs parents to play in a nondirective way with their child while a therapist sits behind a two-way window and coaches the parent in how to interact and respond to their child's cues via an earphone.
+The second phase, called the parent-directed intervention, introduces limit-setting and demands to the child while the parent continues to receive coaching via an earphone.
 As children are challenged, maladaptive reactions can be corrected in the therapeutic setting.
 PCIT coaching sessions are delivered in outpatient clinics and community-based organisations.